opengeospatial/T17-API-D168/README.md

 `/home/seadas/anaconda3/envs/ogcapi/bin/python /upload_esearch.py --verbose --diagnose`

-An example configuration files is provide as deploy_catalog/[example]es_upload_conf.yaml that needs to be renamed to deploy_catalog/es_upload_conf.yaml and edited with the details of your Elasticsearch instance
+An example configuration files is provide as `deploy_catalog/[example]es_upload_conf.yaml` that needs to be renamed to `deploy_catalog/es_upload_conf.yaml` and edited with the details of your Elasticsearch instance

 ### utils

-Utilities used to support file conversion.
+Utilities used to support file conversion from GeoTiFF to COG or NetCDF.